By Stephen Callender

 Then, just as now, fortunes were made by some chains—while others languished and went out of business.

 We're not saying that brick-and-mortar stores are dead.
 Far from it — even considering the explosion of online shopping during the pandemic.

 But the most successful ones have always had one thing in common: they provide a positive shopping experience.

-Doesn’t matter whether you’re talking about Apple, with its minimalist design and bright lights, or the utilitarian shelves of Dollar Tree—retail stores spend a lot of money on finding out what its customers want... and then delivering it to them.
+It doesn't matter whether you're talking about Apple, with its minimalist design and bright lights, or the no-nonsense shelves of Dollar Tree.
+Retail stores spend significant money finding out what their customers want and then delivering it to them.

 The one thing they’re not constantly reinventing?

 Yes, successful real-world businesses sometimes tweak the buying process.

 Kroger has over 2000 stores where you can order online and pick up from the parking lot.
 At Apple, you flag down a dude with a phone.
 And at Walmart, you can check yourself out if you want — and that's the only option at Amazon Go!

 The process of checking out at retail is relatively the same.
 Get your stuff scanned.
 Pay for it.
 Leave.